twse/random-stuff/README.md

 * **EasyPaint** – Danish, Dutch, Finnish, German, Hungarian, Italian, Korean, Polish, Portuguese (Brazil), Romanian, Spanish, Swedish and Turkish (UTF-8).
 Only Chinese (Simplified), Czech, French and Russian translations are included.
 * **SPFig** – Dutch (CP850).
 Only English and French translations are included.
 * **Tinke** – Czech, Dutch, Korean, Portuguese (Brazil) and Russian (UTF-8).
 Only English, French, Italian and Spanish translations for user interface and English, French and Spanish translations for plugins are included.

+## Palm OS Emulator skin for bob's game
+This skin can be used with the emulators listed below (collectively, "Third Party Code").
+Robert Pelloni is not the original author of the Third Party Code.
+The original copyright notice and the license under which Robert Pelloni received such Third Party Code, are set forth below.
+Such licenses and notices are provided for informational purposes only.
+Robert Pelloni, not the third party, licenses the Third Party Code to you under the terms set forth in the EULA for bob's game.
+Robert Pelloni reserves all rights not expressly granted under this agreement, whether by implication, estoppel or otherwise.

+### CoPilot/2
+Provided for Informational Purposes Only

+### Palm Hardware Emulator
+Program available under a commercial license

+### Palm OS Emulator
+Provided for Informational Purposes Only

+#### Contributors
+* Provided for Informational Purposes Only